mbeckem/tiro/docs/design/heap.md

     -   Values on coroutine stacks (e.g. local variables, parameters)
     -   Native handles that reference a value

-    Whenever an object is encountered, the marking bits that belong to its cells are inspected (NOTE: the marking bit for a large object is in the chunk header).
+    Whenever an object is encountered, the mark bit that belong to its first cell is inspected (NOTE: the mark bit for a large object is in the chunk header).
     If the bit is already set to 1, nothing needs to be done as the object was already visited.
-    If the bit is set to 0, compute the object's size and set the marking bits of all cells that belong to that object to 1, then trace all values reachable from the current object.
+    If the bit is set to 0, set it to 1 and then trace all values reachable from the current object.

+    NOTE: Tracing can be skipped if the current page does not contain traceable objects.

 -   **Sweep**: Visit all pages and build free lists.

-    By inspecting the marking bitmaps of the mark phase, we can easily find contiguous ranges of free cells (runs of zeroes in the bitmap).
+    By inspecting the mark and block bitmaps of the mark phase, we can easily find contiguous ranges of free cells (dead object runs introduced by `10` and followed by `00`s).
     Those ranges are put into the page's free list and registered with the heap.
     Large object chunks are simply freed.

+    By using the segregated marking bitset, we make efficient use of the cache during the sweep phase: the object data does not need to be loaded at all.

 ## Open questions and issues